How to Use the VLOOKUP Formula in Functions in Excel 2007 and Excel 2010

 - The final part lets Excel know whether you are looking for an exact match (False), or an approximate match (True).
 As I am looking for an exact match, in this case I chose False.

 Note: This part can be complicated and particularly when using True, Excel can on occasion return incorrect results.
-I have a hub that shows how to use the true and false value correctly so that VLOOKUP returns a correct result every time.
-That hub can be found here.
+I have an article that shows how to use the true and false value correctly so that VLOOKUP returns a correct result every time.
+That article can be found here.

 In the picture below, you can see the full formula as well as all the cells it references.